Ship your custom AI agents on Blaxel in a few clicks.

 / main.ts

 ) callable on a global endpoint.
-When deploying to Blaxel, you get a dedicated endpoint that enforces your deployment policies.
+When deploying to Blaxel, your workloads are served optimally to dramatically accelerate cold-start and latency while enforcing your deployment policies.

 Run the following command to build and deploy a local agent on Blaxel: